sschao/Facebook-Friends-Analysis/README.md

 ## Setup

-Download the appropriate *.py* files
+Download the appropriate *.py* files.
+Download the Chrome driver that is the corresponding version as your Chrome browser.

 ## mutual_friends_analysis.py
 Finds the number of mutual friends that you have with each of your Facebook friends, exports it to a csv file along with the percentile, and also creates a graph plotting the number of mutual friends vs percentile